Curb cut effect: Implications

 The curb cut effect has become a prominent phenomenon as society more widely implements accessible and inclusive environments.
 Implications of the curb cut effect include an increased awareness around universal design within the general population.
-The fact that many features originally designed to reduce barriers to people with disabilities have been utilized and enjoyed by people outside of the initial target population has encouraged universal design.
+Many features originally designed to reduce barriers for people with disabilities have been utilized and enjoyed by those outside of the initial target population, encouraging universal design.
 Curb cut effects increase economic benefits from including many accessibility accommodations in a business setting.
 However, this results in subordinating disability accessibility to general benefits, leading to the rejection of individualized design for disabled populations.